MFatihTuzen/ESA-Nowcasting-EXTRA-IMPORT/README.md

 -   2025 forecasts use trade weights based on the latest available data.
 -   Future forecasts will require updating the trade weights accordingly.
+-   For a detailed description of the project's methodology, architecture, and innovative aspects, please refer to the document:
+**`reusability_innovativity_approach_description_EXTRA_IMPORT_TURKSTAT-DATG.pdf`** available in the repository.